-These are the basic instructions to loom knit a scarf on a long loom.
+This a basic guide to using a long loom to knit a scarf.
 If you are new to loom knitting, you may be wondering, "What's a long loom?"
 A long loom has two parallel rows of pegs, called "rakes."
 These double rake looms are just perfect knitting a scarf.
-Beginners and new knitters have nothing to fear, the looms make knitting a scarf easy!
+Beginners and new knitters have nothing to fear; the looms make knitting a scarf easy!

 Step 1: Secure the Yarn to the Anchor Peg

-Step 1: The first step to any loom knitting project is to secure the yarn to the anchor peg.
+The first step to any loom knitting project is to secure the yarn to the anchor peg.
 The anchor pegs are the pegs on each side of the loom facing a direction perpendicular to the rest of the pegs.
 It doesn't matter which anchor peg you use.
-I use a slipknot to secure the yarn as seen in the photo.
+I use a slipknot to secure the yarn, as seen in the photo.

 The second step to every loom knitting project, including a scarf, is to cast on.
 This means to put the first row of yarn on the loom.
 You do this by wrapping the yarn around the pegs.